Training Planner

 The aim of this advanced level session is to familiarise participants with what happens and ensure they are able to take part in each of the safeguarding stages after a safeguarding report has been made.

-These one hour sessions will make use of St Fagans National Museum of History to celebrate Wales' unique language, heritage and culture.
+These one to one and a half hour sessions will make use of St Fagans National Museum of History to celebrate Wales' unique language, heritage and culture and are geared towards children of all ages

 Free